-The Company is a gold and copper focused explorer with two projects.
+The Company is a gold and copper focused explorer with two projects, both located in Western Australia.
+The Tumblegum South gold Project and the West Bryah copper-gold exploration project (Figure 1).

 The Tumblegum South Project has a JORC compliant 2012 gold Mineral Resource Estimate, and is located approximately 40km south of Meekatharra, Western Australia.